-What Would Clara Do?
+What Would Clarence Do?
 Politely but firmly stand your ground.
 You know what you came in for, and if they want your business (and a commission cheque), they should let you lead the sale.
 Don’t hesitate to walk out empty handed and buy from their competitor if you have to.

-Live Situation: You’re in the middle of a performance and a group of drunk men are heckling you.
+You’re in the middle of a performance and a group of drunk men are heckling you.

 What Not To Do: Let it affect your performance.
 Leave the venue in tears after.

 What Would Sal Do?
 If they’re making inappropriate comments, then ask the staff or security to kick them out.
 If they’re just being generally rude, then shake it off and up your performance.